Adventist Church in Myanmar Strengthens Media Ministry to Advance Mission

 The three-day event aimed to foster more effective communication strategies among church leaders and media personnel, crucial for the success of mission outreach and media operations.
 The training covered a range of topics essential for improving internal and external communication within the church and its associated media platforms.

 The training focuses on the fundamentals of Adventist communication.
-Saung and Buscato shared insights on the principles of clear and impactful messaging.
+Pastor Teint Saung and Pastor Heshbon Buscato shared insights on the principles of clear and impactful messaging.
 The session included interactive workshops on message crafting, audience analysis, and utilizing various communication channels to effectively reach different demographics.
 Special emphasis was placed on tailoring messages to resonate with audiences living in politically sensitive regions, where church activities often face restrictions.

 The training also delved into various media strategies and tool utilization specifics.